What are Sides?

 (by AM Staff)

-The term “sides” usually refers to a small section of a larger script, used by casting directors to audition actors for a role that must be cast.
+The term “sides” refers to a small section of a larger script, used by casting directors to audition actors for a role that must be cast.
+Sides are usually taken from the same project that the actors are auditioning for, though, they may also come from a different script altogether or be written specifically for the audition, in cases where the main script is being kept confidential or is not yet fully complete.

 Breaking it down:

 This, of course, is inefficient (and impossible).

 The solution: take one small, but important, piece of the script – called “sides” – and audition actors using only this small piece.
 By using sides, casting directors can see how actors perform in specific scenes of the script that are pivotal to the role and the overall production, without using the full script.